5 Project Management Skills to Advance Your Career

 Successful project managers ensure all information is accurate, clarify for understanding and follow up when needed.
 Using communication methods ranging from emails, file sharing and conference calls to in-person meetings and presentations, project managers have to determine the most effective approach, keeping everyone in the loop without burdening people with excessive details.

 The big picture is crucial, but it’s the details that can make or break a project.
 Effective project managers create a schedule, then break it down into a manageable timeline of tasks.
 They create a budget and then oversee resources and purchases to keep costs under control.

 The project itself may be months or years long, but a results-oriented project manager will have clearly stated goals and objectives to be met along the way to bring the project in on time and within budget.

 Of all the variables within a project, people are the most unpredictable.
-Conflicts will inevitably arise.
+Conflicts will inevitably arise, especially during negotiating.
 Resolving disputes and easing tension so that all players feel they have been heard helps maintain a positive, productive atmosphere.

 High-quality project managers are negotiators and collaborators.
 They understand the strengths and weaknesses of their team and delegate accordingly.
 They know when to say no but are never afraid to say yes.
 Soft skills are especially at play here: maintaining trust, keeping an open mind and old-fashioned listening.

 As a counterpoint to those more subjective qualities, project managers also have to analyze and evaluate situations to make unbiased, impartial decisions.
 They entertain other points of view to examine problems in new ways.
 They foresee roadblocks and brainstorm solutions.

 Project managers are dynamic individuals who can evolve with the times and experiment with new tools and technologies.
 They think in opportunities instead of barriers.
 And they are decisive, weighing the best choice based on the stated priorities and goals.